-Shortly after founding the firm, Neal handled a case which changed hospital protocol involving pediatric EKGs.
+Shortly after founding the firm, Neal handled a case that changed hospital protocol involving pediatric EKGs.
 As an infant, Chantelle Berman had an EKG performed and interpreted by an adult cardiologist instead of a pediatric cardiologist.
 Had a pediatric cardiologist interpreted the EKG, the fact that Chantelle was suffering from a congenital heart defect known as a patent ductus arteriosus would have been detected.
 This condition, if diagnosed timely, is highly treatable.
 Unfortunately, by the time the diagnosis was made Chantelle suffered irreversible pulmonary hypertension, and later died.
 As a result of the settlement of this case not only was the family compensated, but the hospital involved agreed to change its policies and procedures so that EKGs on children 12 years of age and younger were to be interpreted by pediatric cardiologists.

 Another significant case in Neal’s career began in the early part of 2003, when a young girl nearly drowned at an apartment complex in Hollywood.
 Her lawyers brought a claim against the complex and tried to settle the case for the policy limits.
 The insurer, through its lawyers, refused to settle the case on two separate occasions.
 As a result, a substantial verdict was rendered against the apartment complex, and the insurers were exposed to a bad faith claim which would have required them to pay enormous damages well in excess of the policy limits.